-Apart from deemed decisions, which can only be dealt with by the Information Commissioner on external review, and judicial function decisions, which must be appealed to QCAT, you have two choices: internal review or external review.
+Apart from deemed decisions, which can only be dealt with by the Information Commissioner on external review, you have two choices: internal review or external review.

 If you choose an internal review and are not satisfied with the result, you will be able have an external review of the internal review decision.
 However, if you choose external review first, you will not be able to have an internal review of the external review decision.